 This section aims to present an overview of the most common fee payers in the 42 participating European education systems, the share of students who pay fees as well as information on fee amounts.
-Data focusses mainly on fees for first-cycle study programmes, but comparisons are also made between study cycles as well as fees for full-time and part-time studies.
+Data focuses mainly on fees for first-cycle study programmes, but comparisons are also made between study cycles as well as fees for full-time and part-time studies.
+Throughout the text, where information is provided on the amounts of fees charged, this refers only to those students who fall under fee paying categories in the country and who actually pay fees.